Re-Entering the Workforce: How to Get Hired After a Career Gap

 Address the Career Gap in Your Resume

 Honesty and strategic presentation are key.
-Here are tips to help you effectively communicate your career break as a period of positive development and learning:
+When crafting your resume, follow these tips to help you effectively communicate your career break as a period of positive development and learning:

 • Be Honest: Be upfront about your career gap.
 Avoid any temptation to hide or obscure this period.